 How many cryptocurrencies are there?

-Currently, there are more than 1600 cryptocurrencies!
+Currently, there are more than 1600 cryptocurrencies today!
 Bitcoin was the first cryptocurrency formed by Satoshi Nakamoto in 2009 and is the most popular one.

 Bitcoin being the most popular one followed by Ethereum, Z-Cash, Litecoin and so many more.
 Newer cryptocurrencies are emerging every day and its popularity is only increasing because people see these not just as currencies but also investments.